 Use it or Lose It – Embracing Change

-Our mobile phones are smart, too!
-Not only can we use our devices to call our friends and family, but most smart phones are also equipped with Skype, FaceTime, or some other form of video chat.
+Our phones are smart, too!
+Not only can we use our devices to call our friends and family, but most smartphones come with Skype, FaceTime, or some other form of video chat.
 But it gets better.

 Our phones are mini-computers with Internet capabilities.
 We use our phones for convenient searches, text messages, email communications, and more.